 |Unique code||A unique number or code that is linked via a code list to the treatment||1305|

 Double blind drug trials are often co-ordinated by the hospital pharmacy at each trial centre.
 One of the pharmacists will have responsibility for dispensing the trial drug to a patient based on the unique randomisation code for that patient.
-We provide the pharmacist with a randomisation list for their centre that links up to the randomisation codes on our website or telephone system.
+We provide the pharmacist with a code list for their centre that links up to the randomisation codes on our website or telephone system.

 Alternatively the trial drugs may be labelled by the manufacturer or drug packager.
 We can either provide a list to be used for the labelling, or incorporate the list used by the packager into our system.